supercollider/learn/src/intermediate/src/ch02-sclang-quick-start.md

 Smalltalk.

 We're just going to breeze through sclang basics here.
-This isn't meant as a complete language spec, but just enough information to get you started and point out common mistakes and frustrations.
+This isn't meant as a complete language spec, but just enough information so you can get on comfortable footing for writing programs in SC.

+Since I'm showing you around a whole gaddang programming language in this chapter, it's going to get very long and very dull.
+As such, this probably isn't the most exciting place to start — the beginner's guide is much better if you haven't yet written a line of code.
+But once you start writing more complex programs and need a quick reference on how to do basic programming tasks, this is the chapter for you.

 ## Running code in sclang